Dr. Donna Hedgepeth, DC, DACCP

 My goal is help each person express their full life potential starting with care at preconception.
 I use a salutogenic approach to chiropractic; focusing on health and wellbeing rather than pain or dis-ease.
 I hold true to the Latin meaning of the word ‘doctor’ which is ‘to teach’.
 Our bodies are intelligently, fearfully, and wonderfully made, and as such, we each hold the capability for our bodies to heal itself.

 I focus on pediatric, pregnancy, and family wellness care utilizing Diversified, Thompson, Activator and Webster techniques.

-When not in the office I enjoy working on DIY projects around the house including anything from furniture to Christmas ornaments or spending time outside riding my horse Ellie.
-Christmas is my favorite holiday, so yes I puts up a tree before November!
+When not in the office I enjoy working with my husband on DIY projects around the house including anything from furniture to Christmas ornaments, being a proud Aunt, or spending time outside riding my horse Ellie.
+Christmas is my favorite holiday, so yes I put up a tree before November!